As a responsible lender, we monitor overdraft accounts to check if they’re being used repeatedly. We consider a number of factors, including:

 If you’re an HSBC UK customer, you may find it useful to use a tool like Balance After Bills – a feature in the HSBC UK Mobile Banking app.
 It shows how much you could have left for spending, once scheduled bills (standing orders and Direct Debits) are taken into account.

 We’ve also set up text alerts to let you know when you go into your overdraft – or are about to – so you can try to avoid overdraft charges.
-This service is set up automatically when you take out an HSBC overdraft, but you can choose to opt out.
+This service is set up automatically when you take out an HSBC current account, but you can choose to opt out.

 There are a number of independent organisations who can provide help and give general advice about managing money.